pyeventsourcing/eventsourcing/docs/topics/process.rst

     multiprocess = Multiprocess(system)

-An ``if __name__ == '__main__'`` block is required for the multiprocessing library to distinguish parent process code from child process code.

-By prompting the system processes, the reservations system will immediately pull the ``Order.Created`` event from the orders notification log, and its policy will cause it to create a reservation object, and so on until the order is paid.

-Start the operating system processes (uses the multiprocessing library).
+Start the operating system processes by using ``multiprocess`` as a context manager.
 Wait for the results, by polling the aggregate state.

 .. code:: python